Survey Says Nearly Half Of Americans Are Skipping Summer Vacation This Year

-One of the best things about the summer weather finally arriving is looking forward to that yearly vacation where one can unplug and enjoy some time away from the usual sights and sounds of their city.
-However, according to a new survey conducted by Bankrate.com, nearly half of Americans won’t be taking that trip this year.
+ATLANTA (CBSLocal) – One of the best things about the summer weather finally arriving is looking forward to that yearly vacation where one can unplug and enjoy some time away from the usual sights and sounds of their city.

+However, according to a new survey conducted by Bankrate.com, nearly half of all working Americans won’t be taking that trip this year.

 The number one reason cited for why respondents said they won’t be taking a summer vacation is affordability or lack thereof as 50 percent of respondents who said they would be skipping vacation said they don’t have enough money to make a summer trip.